 Phil Broderick

-Division 296 is expected to significantly influence the way advisers support high-balance superannuation clients.
-In this one-hour session, we will unpack the latest announced design features, including the move to a realised earnings approach and the introduction of a second $10 million threshold.
+In this one-hour session, Phil will unpack the latest draft legislative design features, including the shift to a realised earnings approach and the introduction of a second $10 million threshold, and explain how the measure is intended to operate in practice.

 4:30 pm